FX’s American Horror Story

 And the cult has a new member: Ally.

-Another fantastic episode in this wild seasons, a roller coaster.
+Another fantastic episode in this wild season, a roller coaster.
 Definitely a lot of disturbing stuff happening here, though I’m glad it came out the way it did with Winter getting out from under those ugly moments.
 Can’t wait for more.

 “Drink the Kool-Aid” is next week.
 Wonder if we’ll get any Jim Jones references aside from the title.
 I’d bet on it.